Fort de Cavagnial, Kansas

 The Kanza or Kaw Indians

 The fort’s exact location is unknown because of conflicting reports about its relationship to trade with the Kanza tribe.
-British reports placed it below the confluence of the Kansas River and Missouri River in what is today Kansas City.
+British reports placed it below the confluence of the Kansas and Missouri Rivers in what is today Kansas City.
 However, most reports place it on the bluffs above the confluence of Salt Creek and the Missouri River just north of modern-day Fort Leavenworth, Kansas.
-This was a site of a major Kanza village, which Lewis and Clark visited on July 2, 1804.
+This was the site of a major Kanza village, which Lewis and Clark visited on July 2, 1804.

 Also See: